Ilex verticillata 'Winter Gold'

 -

 ‘Winter Gold’ prefers full sun with some afternoon shade and moist to wet soils.
 It is adaptable to a range of soil textures but all need to have a neutral to acidic pH.
-Flowers will appear on new growth, thus if pruning to shape, do it in early spring just before new growth appears.
+It tolerates wet soils, Flowers will appear on new growth, thus if pruning to shape, do so in early spring just before new growth appears.

 Quick ID Hints: